krlmlr/dplyr/revdep/cran.md

 ## revdepcheck results

-We checked 12 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 8621 reverse dependencies (8620 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 12 new problems
+ * We saw 24 new problems
- * We failed to check 0 packages
+ * We failed to check 1 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

+* activatr
+  checking tests ...
+ERROR

 * admiral
+  checking tests ...
+ERROR

+* arrow
   checking tests ...
 ERROR

 * cardx